murchandamus/bips/bip-update-process.md

 * A **Specification BIP** defines a set of technical rules affecting the interoperability of implementations.
 The distinguishing feature of a Specification BIP is that it can be implemented, and implementations can be compliant with it.
 Specification BIPs should come with or refer to a reference implementation.
-* An **Informational BIP** describes a Bitcoin design issue, provides general guidelines or other information to the Bitcoin community.
+* An **Informational BIP** describes a bitcoin design issue, provides general guidelines or other information to the bitcoin community.
-* A **Process BIP** describes a process surrounding Bitcoin, or proposes a change to (or an event in) a process.
-Process BIPs are like Specification BIPs, but apply to areas other than the Bitcoin protocol itself.
-They may propose an implementation, but not to Bitcoin's codebase; they often require community consensus; unlike Informational BIPs, they are more than recommendations, and users are typically not free to ignore them.
+* A **Process BIP** describes a process surrounding bitcoin, or proposes a change to (or an event in) a process.
+Process BIPs are like Specification BIPs, but apply to areas other than the bitcoin protocol itself.
+They may propose an implementation, but not to bitcoin's codebase; they often require community consensus; unlike Informational BIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, and changes to the decision-making process.

 ## Workflow

-The BIP process starts with a new idea for Bitcoin.
+The BIP process starts with a new idea for bitcoin.
 Each potential BIP must have an author (or multiple authors)—someone who writes the BIP, gathers feedback, shepherds the discussion in the appropriate forums, and finally recommends a mature proposal to the community.